deb17/flask-modals/README.md

 ## Modals for Flask

-Use forms in Bootstrap 4 modals with Flask.
+Use forms in Bootstrap modals with Flask.

 ### Description

 Plain forms can be boring.
 Using them in modals is possible, but requires JavaScript.
 Normal form submission in modals has its own problems.

-This Flask extension eases the process of using forms in (Bootstrap 4) modals.
+This Flask extension eases the process of using forms in Bootstrap modals.
+Bootstrap versions 4 and 5 are supported.
 No JavaScript coding is required on your part.
 The ajax calls are handled behind the scenes with html-over-the-wire [Turbo](https://turbo.hotwire.dev/) library.
 You can code in pure Python - flashing messages and rendering templates.

 ### Installation